DataSF/data-portal-monitoring/README.md

 # Quick Start :

-- This repo uses timescaledb and python to monitor the San Francisco Open Data Portal
+- This repo uses timescaledb and python to monitor the San Francisco Open Data Portal.
-- Specifically, it monitors when datasets are created, deleted and updated
+- Specifically, it monitors when datasets are created, deleted and updated.
-- When an create, update or update event occurs within a specified monitoring time period, an email alert is sent.
+- When an create, update or update event occurs within a specified monitoring time period, an email alert is sent to a group of specified group of recipients.
+- All create, delete, and update events are stored in a timescaledb database for further analysis
+- Apache Airflow handles the scheduling and execution of monitoring jobs.

 *To run this repo out of the box*: